Mosamorphing/WTF-React/09_Hooks/readme.md

 ---

-# What are hooks?
+# What are Hooks?

-React Hooks are functions that let you use state and other React features in functional components.
-They are like special tools that make it easier to add features to your components without needing complex class components.
-With hooks, you can create awesome components using just functions!
-If you are familiar with classes, you know that most times they are painful to write, but now that hooks have made life easier, why not try them out?
+React Hooks are functions that allow you to use state and other React features in functional components.
+They are like special tools that simplify adding features to your components without needing complex class components.
+With Hooks, you can create awesome components using just functions!
+If you’ve worked with classes before, you know they can sometimes be cumbersome, but with Hooks, everything becomes more streamlined—so why not give them a try?

-Popular react hooks include useState, useEffect, useContext, useReducer, useMemo, useCallback.
-Notice how all the hooks begin with the keyboard "USE".
-This is the convention in React and when you are writing your own custom hooks -- because you can, make sure to follow the same convention and start with "use" to make it clear that they follow the rules of hooks.
+Some popular React Hooks include `useState`, `useEffect`, `useContext`, `useReducer`, `useMemo`, and `useCallback`.
+Notice how all Hooks begin with the prefix "use."
+This is a convention in React, and when creating your own custom Hooks (which you can do), make sure to start with "use" to indicate that they follow the rules of Hooks.

 # 1. useEffect

-The useEffect hook in React is a powerful tool that allows you to perform side effects in functional components.
-Side effects refer to any operation that affects something outside the scope of the component, such as fetching data, updating the DOM, or setting up subscriptions or timers.
+The `useEffect` Hook in React is a powerful tool that lets you perform side effects in functional components.
+Side effects refer to any operations that affect something outside the scope of the component, such as fetching data, updating the DOM, or setting up subscriptions or timers.

-At the most basic level, the syntax looks like this;
+At its most basic level, the syntax looks like this:

 ```javascript
 import { useEffect } from 'react';